woordy/Object_Detection_On_Videos/readme.md

 ### Results

 The mean Average Precision or “mAP score” is the current industry standard for evaluating the performance of Object detection model.
 To measure the mean Average Precision, we need ground truth knowledge of the video.
 Specifically, we need to know whether the object was classified correctly and whether the location of the object was properly predicted.
-This is particularly challenging for videos due of the following reasons:
+This is particularly challenging for videos due to the following reasons:
 <ul>
  <li>	Videos are sampled at a specific frames per second rate to obtain video frames.
 To that end, we would need to have ground truth knowledge of the video frame at each sampling point and compare this frame with the predictions from the same frame.
 So synchronization of the ground truth video and test video is very critical.</li>
- <li>Videos Annotated at Varying sampling rate: If each ground truth video in our test data is annotated at different rate, then we risk comparing unmatched frames.
-So will need to adjust our model to remain synchronized with the ground truth annotation for us to be able to able to measure mean Average Precision</li>
+ <li>Videos annotated at varying sampling rate: If each ground truth video in our test data is annotated at different rate, then we risk comparing unmatched frames.
+So will need to adjust our model to remain synchronized with the ground truth annotation to accurately measure mean Average Precision</li>
 </ul>

 Unfortunately, we could not find a small test video dataset.
 Most annotated video datasets contained huge amounts of videos than our limited resources for this project could handle.